Microstock Diaries

 Performance

 Sales at BigStockPhoto place them at the bottom of the top tier.
-We personally don’t have a lot of our portfolio there, but we still manage to earn 6 cents per photo, depending on the month.
-Other microstockers report earnings in the same range as Fotolia and Dreamstime.
-We plan to upload the rest of our portfolio shortly to increase our earnings from BigStockPhoto.
+I personally don’t have a lot of my portfolio there, but I still manage to earn 6 cents per photo per month on average.
+Other microstockers report earnings in the same range as Fotolia and Dreamstime, which obviously depends on the portfolio.
+I plan to upload the remainder of my portfolio very shortly.

 Verdict

 BigStockPhoto is a tentative ‘yes’.
-While they’re not yet competing with iStockphoto or Shutterstock, they’re still in the leading pack.
-Their website lacks the punch, clarity and functional features of their competitors, but their high visibility in the market draws in the sales.
+While they’re not yet competing with iStockphoto or Shutterstock, most contributors consider them part of the top five microstock agencies.
+Their website lacks the punch, clarity and functionality of their competitors, but they still seem to be able to sell a lot of photos.

 Bigstockphoto interests me more and more every month.
 As a contributor, I have considered them an afterthought for several months.
 I’d get a sale here, a sale there.
 Nothing much to write home about.